GiannisMichalis/OpenCV-Live-face-recognition-python/README.md

 - SOKOS BASILEIOS
 - KOLOVOS STELIOS

-Department of Electrical and Computer Engineering,

-University of Patras
+Department of Electrical and Computer Engineering University of Patras